 - Always optimise the images.
 You can do it using Photoshop.
 Open the image and Save it for Web devices.

 You can find the htaccess.txt file in the root of your Joomla folder.
 The make it work; you have to rename htaccess.txt to .htaccess.
 You can add a lot of rules into the file which can improve the site.

-First use a plugin or website image compressor to compress and optimize the image.
+Use a plugin or website image compressor to compress and optimize images.
+This step enhances load times.

 Consider reducing your coding.
 Removing unnecessary coding can make a significant difference in website speed.

 Setting the desired page load time is challenging but positively impacts website performance.
 Focus on high-impact factors to make a difference.

 You don’t need to implement all these tips today.
 Review your website’s speed test results, identify the most significant issues, and take necessary steps gradually.